LAB02-Research/HASS.Agent/README.md

 There are a few channels through which you can reach us:

-[Github Tickets](https://github.com/LAB02-Research/HASS.Agent): Report bugs, feature requests, ideas, tips, ..
+* [Github Tickets](https://github.com/LAB02-Research/HASS.Agent): Report bugs, feature requests, ideas, tips, ..

-[Wiki](https://github.com/LAB02-Research/HASS.Agent/wiki): Installation, configuration and usage documentation, as well as examples.
+* [Wiki](https://github.com/LAB02-Research/HASS.Agent/wiki): Installation, configuration and usage documentation, as well as examples.

-[Discord](https://discord.gg/nMvqzwrVBU): Get help with setting up and using HASS.Agent, report bugs or just talk about whatever.
+* [Discord](https://discord.gg/nMvqzwrVBU): Get help with setting up and using HASS.Agent, report bugs or just talk about whatever.

-[Home Assistant forum](https://community.home-assistant.io/t/hass-agent-a-new-windows-based-client-to-receive-notifications-perform-quick-actions-and-much-more/369094): Bit of everything, with the addition that other HA users can help as well.
+* [Home Assistant forum](https://community.home-assistant.io/t/hass-agent-a-new-windows-based-client-to-receive-notifications-perform-quick-actions-and-much-more/369094): Bit of everything, with the addition that other HA users can help as well.

+If you want to help with the development of HASS.Agent, check out the [Helping Out](#helping-out) section for (translating) info.

 ----